 Other things to avoid: alcohol, potatoes, refined sugar, salt and refined vegetable oils such as canola.

 Since our paleolithic ancestors were hunter-gatherers, not farmers, wave goodbye to wheat and dairy, along with other grains and legumes (such as peanuts and beans).

 Legumes may come as a surprise to you since it is often touted as a healthy food.
-But some health professionals are quick to point out that legumes can have negative health implications.
+But some health professionals are quick to point out that consuming legumes can have negative health implications.

 Legumes, just like grains, contain lectins and other compounds that plants contain to fight off insects.